shuvxm/cda-backend/README.md

 # 🎓 College Directory Application - Backend
 A Spring Boot application providing a backend solution for managing college directory information.
-It includes a RESTful API with detailed Swagger documentation.
+It includes a RESTFUL API with detailed Swagger documentation.

 ## ✨ Features